-The percentage of project occupants that cycle is to be entered into the calculator in accordance with the mode share percentage for both the standard practice and proposed (current) project mode share percentages for cycling (refer output from sustainable transport initiatives calculator.
+The percentage of project occupants that cycle is to be entered into the calculator in accordance with the mode share percentage for both the standard practice and proposed (current) project mode share percentages for cycling (refer output from sustainable transport initiatives calculator).
 This recognises the additional water use from having additional occupants using the shower facilities and encourages the project team to come up with innovative means to amortise the additional water consumption.
+If the project does not target any point for end of trip facilities under the Sustainable Transport credit, the % benchmark in the Sustainable Transport credit should be used unless a Technical Question is submitted to justify a different percentage of project occupants that cycle.